 It’s so beautiful.
 Especially the color.
 I don’t see those often.

 I don’t think I’ve ever seen a red lucite one before.
 It’s such an ‘80s metal guitar.
 I think a lot of people find it really cheesy but combining that brutality with the soft feminine is one of my favorite juxtapositions.
 Well actually, that’s not a juxtaposition at all.
 We’re fucking brutal bitches.
 We’re light on our toes but we will slay.
 I’ve found the well is limitless when it comes to that combination for me.
 Brutal beauty.
 The term I came up with for it is Petalhead.
 Petal like flower petals but also a play on pedal.
 Every rose has it’s thorns and that guitar and I are both thorny beasts.
 We are meant for each other.

 In April 2018, Eartheater signed to PAN Records.
-Her third album is due later this year.
+Her third album IRISIRI is available now.